SaaS SEO: Boost Your Online Presence in 8 Steps

 1. SEO Is Scalable

 SEO is one of the most scalable customer acquisition strategies around.
 Think about it.
 With PPC, there’s only so much you can pay for the clicks until you reach a point of diminishing returns.
-Plus, the more lucrative a keyword, the higher competition and the more you’ll have to pay per click.
+Plus, the more lucrative a keyword, the higher the competition and the more you’ll have to pay per click.
+Also, the moment you stop running those paid campaigns, your sales pipeline dries up.

 That’s not to say SEO is easier.
 It’s not.
-Neither is it quick.
+It’s not quick either.
 SEO takes time to produce results.
 But here’s the thing.
 Once those results kick in, you’ll experience exponential growth rapidly.

 Every piece of content you publish will rank almost instantaneously, pulling in tons of qualified traffic.
 That’s how big SaaS brands like Monday.com manage to attract millions of site visitors per month.